yingdanlu/yingdanlu/_pages/teaching.md

 - Managed online quizzes, exams, and grading on Canvas
 - Selected students' feedbacks:<br />
 _"Yingdan was great: very knowledgeable and wants her students to be successful in the class."_<br />
-_“Yingdan's willingness to model the section based off our feedback was really great.
+_"Yingdan's willingness to model the section based off our feedback was really great.
 She really tried to make each section the most helpful for us as possible."_<br />
-_“Yingdan was always available and willing to answer questions.
-She always tried her best to make sure we understood the material.” _
+_"Yingdan was always available and willing to answer questions.
+She always tried her best to make sure we understood the material."_

 **COMM 106/206: Communication Research Methods** (Undergraduate/graduate seminar; Instructor: Dr. Anna Gibson)
 - Independently taught weekly tutorial sections on R programming and quantitative data analysis